stlab/better-code/better-code/src/chapter-3-errors.md

 distinct from the related Swift `Error` protocol, which we'll always spell in code font.

-We'll divide errors into three categories:
+We'll divide errors into three categories:[^common-definition]

 > - **Input error**: the program's external inputs are malformed.
 For
 >   example, a `{` without a matching `}` is discovered in a JSON